garth-wells/uflx/LANGUAGE.md

 - topological dimension,
 - geometric dimension,
-- and a coordinate element, if geometry is represented symbolically.
+- and a coordinate element, if geometry is represented using a finite element.

 The actual mesh is still external to UFLx.